hbctraining/Intro-to-R-flipped/activities/poll_questions.md

     - `fixed`

 ## Reading in and inspecting data (RSK)
-1. Which of these functions will output the data type of a vector and the data structure of a non-vector object?
+1. Which of these functions will output the data type of a vector or the data structure of a non-vector object? (select all that apply)
     - **class()**
-    - str()
+    - **str()**
     - summary()
     - dim()

-1. What is the data structure of the output of colnames() or rownames()
+1. What is the data structure output by colnames() or rownames()?
     - list
     - data frame
     - **vector**